ndsev/zserio/doc/ZserioLanguageOverview.md

 > Fields which are used as offsets cannot be used in [expressions](#expressions).

+> Each field can be used only once as an offset.

 ### Indexed Offsets

 When all elements in an array should have offsets, a special notation can be used: